How MARE can help you

 Do you work with children and teens waiting for adoption?

-MARE has four Child Services Coordinators (CSC) who are assigned to offices/agencies by geographic region.
+MARE has five Child Services Coordinators (CSC) who are assigned to offices/agencies by geographic region.
 Each CSC is responsible for coordinating recruitment services for the waiting children in their regions.
 Child recruitment services include:

 - Producing Waiting Child Profiles to be shared on the MARE Website and AdoptUsKids.org (if appropriate)